 and all the brethren who are with me, To the churches of Galatia:Galatians 1:2(NASB)

-The books of Roman and Galatian are complementary.
-The former is a comprehensive discourse on the foundational doctrines of the Christian faith which is rooted in the gospel of the grace of God.
-It was sent to the Church in Rome and teaches salvation is by grace alone through faith in Christ, which has set us free from slavery to sin, through the fleshly works of the law.
+The books of Romans and Galatians are complementary.
+The former is a comprehensive discourse on the foundational doctrines of the Christian faith, rooted in the gospel of the grace of God.
+It was sent to the Church in Rome and teaches salvation is by grace alone through faith in Christ, which has set us free from slavery to sin through the fleshly works of the Law.

-The epistle to the Galatians was sent to all the churches in Galatia.
-Like Romans, it also presents the foundational doctrine, but is also an outstanding defence of the gospel.
+The epistle to the Galatians was sent to all the believers in Galatia.
+Like Romans, it presents the foundational doctrines, but is also an outstanding defence of the gospel.
 It fiercely condemns legalism and provides doctrinal justification for the freedom we have in Christ.
-The former provides an in-depth treatise of the gospel, while the latter defends the gospel by strongly condemning the destructive nature of legalism, which the Galatian believers had adopted.
+The former provides an in-depth treatise of the gospel, while the latter defends the gospel by strongly condemning the destructive nature of legalism which the Galatian believers had adopted.

-The speed with which the Galatians churches strayed from the truth, into the false 'gospel' of legalism, disturbed Paul greatly.
+The speed with which the Galatian church had strayed from the truth into the false 'gospel' of legalism, disturbed Paul greatly.
 His concern is reflected in the severe tone of his epistle.
-Unlike all his other letters.. including the epistle to the Corinthians, which criticised the behaviour and attitude of the saints there and corrected much false teaching.. there are no warm introductory remarks in Galatians, no positive encouragement and no praise for the churches in that region.
+Unlike all his other letters, including the epistle to the Corinthians which criticised the behaviour and attitude of the saints there and corrected much false teaching, there are no warm introductory remarks in Galatians, no positive encouragement, and no praise for the churches in that region.

 The Jewish legalists in Galatia besmirched the character of Paul.
-They denied his calling, demonised his teachings and persuaded the Galatian believers to reject the truth and adopt a works-based, legalist gospel.
+They denied his calling, demonised his teachings, and persuaded the Galatian believers to reject the truth and adopt a works-based, legalistic gospel.
 They claimed adherence to the Law and taught that works of the flesh were necessary for both justification and sanctification.

-The gospel Paul preached was given to him directly from the Lord Jesus, and those who disagreed with him, opposed God Himself.
+The gospel Paul preached was given to him directly from the Lord Jesus and those who disagreed with him opposed God Himself.
 His gospel was recognised and endorsed by the other apostles, for the gospel of grace was the good news that was turning the world upside down.
-However, those who reject the gospel of Paul, reject the one Who said, "he is a chosen instrument of Mine, to bear My name before the Gentiles and kings and the sons of Israel'.
+However, those who rejected the gospel of Paul, rejected the One Who said, "He is a chosen instrument of Mine, to bear My name before the Gentiles and kings and the sons of Israel."

-There were many good men that accompanied Paul on his various missionary journeys, and many more, including the apostles in Jerusalem who were "with" Paul - in body, in spirit, in truth and in the furtherance of the one and only gospel of God, and Jesus Christ, Who gave Himself for our sins, so that He might rescue us from this present evil age, according to the will of our God and Father, to Whom be the glory forevermore.
-Amen
+There were many good men that accompanied Paul on his various missionary journeys, and many more, including the apostles in Jerusalem, who were 'with' Paul in body, in spirit, in truth, and in the furtherance of the one and only gospel of God.

-Paul was jealous for the truth and his condemnation of the churches in Galatia should be a warning to us all, of the destructive nature of legalism.
-Legalism is a creeping paralysis, and when the gospel of grace is abandoned for this teaching, it places a believer back under the law instead of promoting the freedoms we have in Christ.
+Paul was jealous for the truth and his condemnation of the church in Galatia should be a warning to us all of the destructive nature of legalism.
+Legalism is a creeping paralysis and when the gospel of grace is abandoned for this teaching, it places a believer back under the Law instead of promoting the freedoms we have in Christ.

-Heavenly Father, we praise and thank You for the life and ministry of Paul and for the many epistles he penned, which so clearly lays out the gospel of salvation.
-Thank You for my great salvation, the freedom we have in Christ Jesus and the warning against legalism in the epistle to the Galatians.
-Keep the pulpits of today's churches free from legalism we pray, and give discernment to your people so they may recognise legalistic teachings and expose those who would try to bring Your people back under bondage.
-Help me to recognise when legalism rears its ugly head and I pray that those that have been enticed into this destructive way of thinking would find their liberty in Christ - in Whose name we pray, AMEN.
+Heavenly Father, thank You for the life and ministry of Paul and for the many epistles he penned, which so clearly lay out the gospel of salvation.
+Thank You for my great salvation, the freedom I have in Christ Jesus, and the warning against legalism in the epistle to the Galatians.
+Give discernment to your people today, to recognise legalistic teachings and expose those teachers who would try to bring Your people back under bondage.
+I pray that those that have been enticed into this destructive way of thinking would find their liberty in Christ.
+In Jesus' name, AMEN.